This module is designed to help the Venturer explore how math affects his or her life each day.

 c.

-Running plays—Number, yards gained or lost for each run, longest run from scrimmage line, total yards gained or lost, and number of touchdowns
+run, longest run from scrimmage line, total yards

 3.

-Defense—Number of quarterback sacks, interceptions turnovers, safeties
+Defense - Number of quarterback sacks, interceptions turnovers,

-Share your calculations with your counselor, and discuss your conclusions about your team’s strengths and weaknesses.
+Share your calculations with your counselor, and discuss your

 A.